Get ready for Making Tax Digital for Income Tax

 DEADLINE

-MTD for Income Tax is a government initiative that will change the way individuals report and manage their tax affairs.
+MTD IT is an HMRC initiative that will change the way individuals report and manage their tax affairs.

 If this applies to you, it’s essential to start preparing now to avoid disruption later.

-While MTD may seem like extra work, it also offers several advantages:
+While MTD may give some extra work at the beginning, it should also bring advantages:

 • Time-saving automation: MTD-compatible software can automate tasks like bank statement retrieval, and expense categorisation.